HJeon139/hjeon139-mcp-outofcontext/docs/v1/design/03_architectural_decisions.md

 **Rationale:**
 - Aligns with lightweight dependency requirements (no embeddings, no vector DBs)
-- Proven effectiveness for 32k-64k token volumes
+- Proven effectiveness for millions of token volumes
 - Explainable decisions (agents can understand why segments were pruned)
 - Fast execution (< 2s for analysis)
 - Addresses the core requirement of identifying unused/irrelevant context